Living with dementia | How to maximise quality of life

-More than two-thirds of elderly Australians in residential care experience some form of cognitive impairment.
+More than two-thirds of elderly Australians in residential care are living with dementia or experience some form of cognitive impairment.

 Despite its prevalence, there is a lot of misunderstanding about dementia.